ratson/cordova-plugin-admob-free/README.md

 ## Usage

-### 1. Ceate Ad Unit ID for your banner and interstitial.
+### 1. Create Ad Unit ID for your banner and interstitial.

 Go to [AdMob portal](https://www.google.com/admob/), click "Monetize a new app" button to create new ad unit.

-### 2. Define configiration for differrent platforms.
+### 2. Define configuration for different platforms.

 ```javascript
 var admobid = {};